bormaxi8080/osint-timeline/DRAFT.md

 **Linux & DevOps:**

+A complete private computer on a USB stick.
+PAI is a bootable Debian 12 Linux distro that runs Ollama locally on any x86_64 or ARM64 machine - full desktop, local AI, hardened networking, all in RAM.
+Plug in, boot in seconds, work anywhere, pull the stick and nothing stays behind.
+Your AI on your hardware, no cloud, no accounts: https://github.com/nirholas/pai

 Maple.
 Wrapper over containerization services to manage and deploy containers for scientific computing workflows: https://github.com/akashdhruv/Maple

 ttl.
 Fast, modern traceroute with real-time TUI, per-hop stats, ASN/geo lookup, ECMP detection, and MPLS label parsing.
 A better mtr: https://github.com/lance0/ttl